 Formed for religious activities and management of temples, mosques, churches, or spiritual organizations.

-A registered Trust gets legal status and recognition.
+A registered Trust gets proper legal status and recognition.

 Registration increases trust among donors, institutions, and government authorities.